juanzhangcs/juanzhangcs.github.io/_pages/open-positions.md

 * In order to be considered for this scholarship you must apply for postgraduate research at Glasgow by the end of January to allow time for your offer to be processed by [Apply](http://www.gla.ac.uk/research/opportunities/howtoapplyforaresearchdegree/)

-For more information, please refer university page [here](https://www.gla.ac.uk/scholarships/thechinascholarshipcouncil/), or contact the graduate office for more infomration: **College of Social Sciences**:  socsci-scholarships@glasgow.ac.uk
+For more information, please refer university page [here](https://www.gla.ac.uk/scholarships/thechinascholarshipcouncil/), or contact the graduate office for more infomration: **College of Science and Engineering**: scieng-gradschool@glasgow.ac.uk

 ## Other Opportunities
 I also welcome enquiries from MSc and undergraduate students interested in dissertation projects, as well as visiting students and research assistants (subject to availability).